mcostalba/Stockfish/Readme.md

 ### Improving the code

-If you want to help improve the code, there are several valuable ressources:
+If you want to help improve the code, there are several valuable resources:

 * [In this wiki,](https://www.chessprogramming.org) many techniques used in Stockfish are explained with a lot of background information.